aappddeevv/scalar2020/presentation/content/introduction/1-nlp.md

 ## Layers to make it easier to use the core:

-- Keras: hides neural network details,
+- Keras: hides neural network details
+- Huggingface (pytorch) tranformers
+  - Make PT (mostly) and TF easier to use
 - https://github.com/ThilinaRajapakse/simpletransformers
-  - One linears in python
-- Huggingface (pytorch)
-  - Make PT and TF easier to use
 - Fast.ai (on top pytorch and now tf, adds to algorithms)
 - …